JunPyoPark/image_selector_python/README.md

    - **R**: Reset all selections.
    - **ESC**: Exit the program.

-## File Descriptions
-- `demo_gif.gif`: A GIF demonstrating the functionality of the tool.
-- `selector.txt`: A text file containing information about the selected regions or settings.
-- `simple_editor_v06.py`: The main Python script for running the image selection tool.
-- `opencv_test.txt`: Log or notes related to OpenCV testing.
-- `README.md`: This file, which provides an overview of the project.

 ## Example Workflow
 1. Load an image from the `sample_imgs` folder.
 2. Use your mouse to mark regions you want to preserve (left-click) or remove (right-click).